Photonic-source/Fusion/README.md

 3. Click a link or make a shortcut and play.

-  *) Port-forwarding required to host games.
+  *) Port-forwarding required to host games over the internet.

-  *) fusion.exe needs to be allowed past your firewall
+  *) fusion.exe needs to be allowed past windows firewall.